idreamofunicorns/Flight-Data-Analytics/README.md

 ![image-3.png](image-3.png)

 Modern aircrafts are all relatively safe due to strict regulations by relevant authorites.
-Only a handful of incidents between the top 10 and bottom 10 thus other factors have to be considered while purchasing planes for use other than accident fatalities
+Even though we can clearly see the Airbus A320 and Boeing 737 have more accidents than the rest

 ![image-2.png](image-2.png)